brodybits/node-uv-http/README.md

 I may offer this work under other licensing terms in the future.

 NOTE: This project is under development and should be considered experimental.
-API is subject to change and some optimizations are expected to be required.
+API is subject to change and some optimizations may be needed.

 Status: under development
+- SSL and REGEX capabilities are currently disabled

 ## Pre-requisites:

 - check out libevhtp
 - unpack and build libevent-2.0.22-stable

+XXX TODO: should be automatic!

 ## Build and test